 Another important aspect is how you can use your power.
 Every watt counts in an off-grid solar system and any appliance needs to have the highest efficiency level possible.

 Renogy is a well-known company in the off-grid solar world.
-They manufacture a comprehensive line of solar panels, charge controllers, and connecting equipment.
+They manufacture a comprehensive line of flexible solar panels, charge controllers, and connecting equipment.

 Their Rover range of charge controllers are some of the easiest to install and use available.

 The Renogy Rover 100 amp system is the best unit for a tiny home set up.
 It can effectively control up to 1300 watts of solar panels, ample for most tiny house needs.

 It uses a maximum power point tracking (MPPT) algorithm to extract up to 99% of the power being produced by your panels.

 The Rover 100 amp allows you to connect numerous additional monitoring and control tools.
 It’s compatible with a temperature gauge and Bluetooth connectivity add-ons.